dtumad/VCV-io/README.md

 # Formally Verified Cryptography Proofs Using Lean 4

 This is an ongoing port of the work found [here](https://github.com/dtumad/lean-crypto-formalization), from Lean 3 to Lean 4.
-All of the basic theory is present here, but some proofs and APIs are still actively being moved.
+All of the basic theory is present here, but some specific proofs and APIs are still actively being moved.

 The library aims to provide a foundational framework in Lean for reasoning about cryptographic protocols in the computational model.
 The core part of the framework provides: